 - Since 1960, there have been more than thirty UN peacekeeping missions across Africa, the most of any region.

-- A handful of security operations launched by regional blocs are increasingly playing crucial roles in peacekeeping efforts.
+- A growing number of security operations launched by regional blocs are playing increasingly crucial roles in peacekeeping efforts.

 - Experts agree that peace operations help to protect civilians, but admit that they are flawed and that peacekeepers themselves can become part of the problem by committing sexual and other rights abuses.

-Many experts agree that peacekeeping missions help to protect civilians and reduce some of the worst consequences of war but say they are often deeply flawed.
+Many experts agree that peacekeeping missions help protect civilians and reduce some of the worst consequences of war, even as some critics say they are often deeply flawed and ineffective at creating lasting peace.
 Reports of sexual and other abuses by UN peacekeepers have drawn particular condemnation in recent years and prompted some reforms.
 Still, heated debate persists about how to make these missions more effective, such as by looking to non-UN initiatives to bring peace to conflict-stricken parts of Africa.

 Where are peacekeepers deployed in Africa?

-Half of the dozen UN peacekeeping missions around the world are in Africa: Abyei, an area contested by Sudan and South Sudan (UNISFA); the Central African Republic (MINUSCA); the Democratic Republic of Congo (MONUSCO); Mali (MINUSMA); South Sudan (UNMISS); and Western Sahara (MINURSO).
+Roughly half of the UN peacekeeping missions operating around the world are in Africa.
+These include Abyei, an area contested by Sudan and South Sudan (UNISFA); the Central African Republic (MINUSCA); the Democratic Republic of Congo (MONUSCO); South Sudan (UNMISS); and Western Sahara (MINURSO).

 Who oversees peacekeeping missions?

 The United Nations is the preeminent body to authorize and oversee international peacekeeping missions.
 It generally follows three principles for deploying peacekeepers: main parties to the conflict should consent; peacekeepers should remain impartial but not neutral; and peacekeepers cannot use force except in self-defense and defense of the mandate.
-However, UN peacekeepers have been deployed to war zones where not all the main parties have consented, such as in Mali and the Democratic Republic of Congo (DRC).
+However, UN peacekeepers have been deployed to war zones where not all the main parties have consented, such as in Mali.
+Earlier this year, Mali and the DRC each formally requested that UN peacekeepers leave; withdrawal plans for both countries’ operations are currently in progress.

 Under the UN Charter, the Security Council can authorize an operation with an affirmative vote of at least nine of its fifteen members and without a veto from one of the five permanent members (the United States, China, France, Russia, and the United Kingdom).
 The Security Council likewise must vote to renew peacekeeping operations when mandates are set to expire, typically each year.

-The AU and regional blocs such as the Economic Community of West African States (ECOWAS) lead other peacekeeping and security-focused missions as alternatives to traditional UN peace operations.
-Still, in the case of AMISOM in Somalia, the United Nations authorized the AU mission and provides funding, logistics, and other support.
+The AU, which comprises all fifty-five African states, establishes peace operations when authorized by its fifteen-member Peace and Security Council.
+(The council has no permanent members.)
+The United Nations often gets involved in African-led missions as well.
+In the case of the AU Mission in Somalia (AMISOM), the United Nations authorized the AU mission and provided funding, logistics, and other support, until the Security Council authorized a reconfiguration of the mission in 2022 to establish today’s ATMIS.
 Similarly, the two major ad hoc security initiatives on the continent, the MNJTF against Boko Haram and the G5 Sahel’s force, were authorized by the AU and won the backing of the UN Security Council, strengthening their mandates.

 What do peacekeepers do?